-More and more individuals in Kentucky and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
-If you're in debt, you may be seriously considering credit counseling.
+These days, more and more individuals in Kentucky and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
+If unmanageable credit card is also a reality for you, you may be seriously considering credit counseling.
 In fact, if you have a serious level of debt and are also considering bankruptcy, it's now required that you undergo credit counseling prior to filing for bankruptcy.

 If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.